Message from the Principal

 We recognize and value the personal uniqueness of every student that comes our way.
 Each one has a different story and is equipped with an array of gifts and abilities that makes their contribution to our school, community, and world exceptionally valuable.
 We endeavor each day to produce students who are equipped to succeed academically, socially and emotionally, physically, and spiritually.
 Our graduates attend not only some of the best universities in the world, they have learned to thrive in every aspect of life.
 Our graduates often reach out to share stories of how ICS has impacted them for years after their graduation.

 ICS offers an educational program based on the American model of education.
 The school year consists of two semesters beginning in mid-August and concluding in late May.
 The school utilizes the recommendations of US-based professional organizations such as National Council of Teaching of English (NCTE), International Reading Association (IRA), National Council on Teaching Mathematics (NCTM), National Council of Social Studies (NCSS), National Standards for Art Education (NSAE), and others to guide it when approving course objectives and goals.

 The high school program is college preparatory and conducted in English.
 Students in grades 10 and 11 are required to take the PSAT.
 The school has had many National Merit Commended Scholars and AP scholars since its inception.

-Students who graduate from ICS are required to have accumulated a total of 24 academic credits with specific credits in the following areas:
+Students who graduate in the class of 2020 are required to have accumulated a total of 24.25 academic credits with specific credits in the following areas:

-All full-time students are enrolled in a required Bible class and full-time 9th and 10th graders are required to take PE if it conforms with their schedule.
+All full-time students are enrolled in a required Bible class, and full-time 9th and 10th graders are required to take one semester of PE each year.
 High school credit is given for high school level classes taken in middle school, e.g., Algebra 1 and Geometry.